-Successful applicants must sign a contract specifying they will complete the project in 2016, share results with the Boulder County Nature Association, and will allow BCNA to share written reports of results on the BCNA website.
+Successful applicants must sign a contract specifying they will complete the project by the time specified (generally within a year), share results with the Boulder County Nature Association, and allow BCNA to share written reports of results on the BCNA website.

-We ask for electronic submission of a final report, no later than March 1, 2017.
+We ask for electronic submission of a final report, generally no later than a year after the grant is awarded.

 Criteria by which grant applications will be judged include: